By David Preisler, Executive Director, Minnesota Pork Producers Association

 The tenure of most food company CEOs is three to six years, resulting in policy decisions designed to maximize near-term stock value.
 A CEO’s short-sightedness will protect the company from brand disparagement by animal right groups and will keep stockholders happy, but the failure to acknowledge or understand the long-term consequences to farmers and consumers is irresponsible management.

-As shareholders of the Pipestone System, you take a long-term view.
+As shareholders of the Pipestone Management, you take a long-term view.
 You do things that affect the industry and the consumer for decades instead of quarterly.
 You base your decisions on what will work for generations to come and you are genuinely concerned about sustainability.

 It’s become more of a challenge to discuss the longer view with the food companies.
 We used to talk directly to the meat buyers—now we focus on chief sustainability officers, chief information officers, and those who advise the CEOs.
 These are multi-national corporations and communicating our message is a challenge.
 The expertise within the NPPC and the National Pork Board, plus the networks in which the NPPC and the NPB function, have helped pork producers access the boardrooms to begin dialogues supporting long-term visions rather than short-term gains.